A quarter of the energy we use in Britain today comes from wind.

 At the time of writing, wind power is currently generating about a quarter of the UK’s electricity, about the same as gas.
 That’s according to live data taken from the National Grid and electricity administrators Elexon.
 That includes both on- and offshore wind generation.

-Wind energy generated something like 15% of the UK’s electricity generation in 2017, and 13% using the latest official figures for the 12 months up to September last year.
+Wind generated something like 15% of the UK’s electricity generation in 2017, and 13% using the latest official figures for the 12 months up to September last year.
 Gas remains the single biggest source of electricity by far.

 The same graph five years ago looked very different to now.
-The amount of energy we get from wind and other renewables has been increasing, while the amount we get from coal has plummeted.
+The amount of electricity we get from wind and other renewables has been increasing, while the amount we get from coal has plummeted.

 That’s because of a mix of increased wind capacity, falling coal production and market pressures on coal.